tokay-lang/tokay-lang.github.io/content/documentation.md

 ## if...else

-The `if...else`-construct implements conditional branching depending on the result of an expression.
+The `if...else`-construct implements conditional branching depending on the result of an expression.<br>
 The `else` part is optional, and can be omitted.

 ```tokay
 if sense == 42 && axis == 23.5 {